ScaleBSD/scalebsd.github.io/_drafts/scaling.md

  - distinguishing between existence guarantees and mutual exclusion

-The first two scaling challenges, memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade as the design artifacts formerly only seen in high end systems make their way even in to consumer CPUs like AMD's ThreadRipper.
+The first two scaling challenges, memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade.
+What were once design artifacts seen only in high end systems are now an important consideration even in consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is becoming an increasingly leaky abstraction.
 Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to \[Sorin11\].
 However, at its limit, the observed performance is defined by the actual implementation of a distributed memory with all updates performed by message passing \[Hacken09\], \[Molka15\].
-Performance being dictated by the message latency and bandwidth of this machinery.
+Today, message latency and bandwidth are dominant factors in observed performance.